-(This is part 1 of our 4 part Alaska series)
+(This is part 1 of our 4 part Alaska road trip series)

 Alaska is enormous.
 Measuring over 663,000 square miles, it is double the size of Texas.
-There is no possible way to see even a fraction in a trip, but in 2 weeks we conquered a good portion!
+There is no possible way to see even a fraction in a trip, but in 2 weeks with our Alaska travel guide we conquered a good portion!
 Many people visit Alaska via a cruise ship, but that is barely scratching the surface of this massive state.
-We crafted an ambitious itinerary covering hundreds of miles with a lot of planning and research.
-Alaska is ready for tourism and their site, alaska.org, is amazing, It’s filled with must see sites, accommodations, drive times between destinations, packing guides, and more.
-It was incredible resource as we plotted our trip.
+We crafted an ambitious Alaska travel guide itinerary covering hundreds of miles with a lot of planning and research.
+Alaska is ready for tourism and their site, alaska.org, is amazing; it’s filled with must see sites, accommodations, drive times between destinations, packing guides, and more.
+It was incredible resource as we plotted our Alaska trip.

 We touched down in Fairbanks and had only one day before we were on our next flight.
 In truth, Fairbanks isn’t the most exhilarating city but we found plenty to keep us busy.
 We spent our afternoon at the Morris Thompson Cultural and Visitor’s Center which is free and had some exhibits on the history of Alaska.
 Just outside the entry is the Antler Arch comprised of over 100 antlers collected from interior Alaska which makes for a great picture.
 We concluded our time at Pioneer Park which is a historic village that features old buildings from downtown Fairbanks, a Gold Rush street, a carousel, and train.
 Our first night in Alaska we also caught a very fleeting view of the Northern Lights lasting only minutes.